 Maxing out your credit card, or reaching your card’s credit limit, is a surefire way to have your card denied.

 Your credit limit is the amount of credit your issuer agrees to extend to you and can be found in your cardmember agreement or by contacting your issuer.
-Cards for people who are new to using credit or who have poor credit may have low limits of $500 or less – while top tier cards may allow close to $20,000.
+Cards for people who are new to using credit or who have poor credit may have low credit limits of $500 or less—while individuals with excellent credit may have credit limits close to $20,000.

 If your credit card purchase exceeds your credit limit, your purchase may be denied.
 You should know the credit limit and keep track of balances for each of your credit cards so you aren’t blindsided by reaching the limit before your monthly statement period ends.
 If you find yourself close to the limit regularly, contact your issuer to request a higher credit limit so you have more of a spending cushion.

 In order to keep your credit score in good standing, it’s smart to keep your credit utilization rate below 30 percent.
 In other words, keep your balances below 30 percent of your overall limit.
 If you’ve reached your limit, work on a plan to begin paying down your debt before attempting to spend more.
-Consider transferring your balance to another card with a low or zero percent interest rate or take on a lower interest personal loan.
+Consider transferring your balance to another card with a low or 0 percent interest rate or take on a lower interest personal loan.
 To quickly determine your current ratio, check out Bankrate’s credit utilization ratio calculator.

 Logging a lot of credit card activity in different locations (both domestic and internationally) raises a red flag to credit card issuers that your card may be stolen.
 As a result, your issuer may lock your accounts and prevent any purchases from going through in order to protect your information.